By Eric Yetter

 Few U.S. industries present such a compelling growth story as the hospice and home health care industry.
 The sector is expected to grow strongly over the foreseeable future, driven by powerful demographic trends, including a rising elderly population, longer life spans and more chronic and age-related illnesses.

-That said, this might be the optimum time for owners of middle-market home health care agencies to take advantage of today’s high valuations and sell.
+That said, this might be the optimum time for owners of middle-market agencies providing services related to home care in Independence, Missouri, Wichita, Kansas, or any other places in the country to take advantage of today’s high valuations and sell.

 According to the Centers for Medicare and Medicaid Services (CMS), $102.2 billion was spent on home healthcare in 2018.
 CMS expects that to increase by about 7% a year by 2027, up from the 4-5% annual increases of the past few years.
 Some analysts see the industry more than doubling in size by the end of the decade.